dortania/OpenCore-Legacy-Patcher/docs/MONTEREY-DROP.md

   * MacBookPro6,x is exempt
 * MacPro5,1 and older

-Note: BCM943224, BCM94331, BCM94360 and BCM943602 are still fully support by OpenCore Legacy Patcher
+Note: BCM943224, BCM94331, BCM94360 and BCM943602 are still fully supported by OpenCore Legacy Patcher

 :::